BDC Hamburger Icon

 1. Buying a company car brings tax advantages.

 A significant benefit of purchasing a company car is the tax advantages.
 Many business owners know that some insurance costs are tax deductible.
-However, they don’t realize they can deduct car insurance premiums and expenses beyond deductibles if the car is used exclusively for business purposes.
+However, they don’t always realize they can deduct car insurance premiums and expenses beyond deductibles if the car is used exclusively for business purposes.

 2. Buying a company car can protect your personal insurance rate.